shaoxc/qepy/doc/source/faq.rst

 Bugs
 ====

-GCC
----

-   Due to clib of the qe-6.5, the version of gcc should <10.0.

 Gfortran
 --------

-   For mpif90 still can work with gfortran>=10.0, but will has error:
+   For gfortran>=10.0 sometimes still works, but will has error:

    -  *Type mismatch between actual argument…*